dianapatrong/DE101_SQL_Assignment/Exercises/Exercise4/README.md

 > HINT: ROW_NUMBER()

-## 8. Missing product category names
+## 8. Missing product category names in the product table
-All products must have a `category_name` defined, if the value is missing you should update all records with:
+All products must have a `category_name` defined, if the value is missing (either null or empty) you should update all records in the product with:
 * `nao_classificado` value for Portuguese
 * `unclassified` value for English translation